PlayStation: PlayStation Move

-PlayStation Move is a motion-sensing game controller platform for the PlayStation 3 video game console by Sony Computer Entertainment (SCE).
-Based on the handheld motion controller wand, PlayStation Move uses the PlayStation Eye webcam to track the wand's position and the inertial sensors in the wand to detect its motion.
+PlayStation Move is a motion-sensing game controller platform for the PlayStation 3, PlayStation 4, and PlayStation VR video game consoles by Sony Computer Entertainment (SCE).
+Based on the handheld motion controller wand, PlayStation Move uses the PlayStation Eye (PS3) and PlayStation Camera (PS4, PSVR) webcams to track the wand's position and the inertial sensors in the wand to detect its motion.
 First revealed on June 2, 2009, PlayStation Move was launched in Q3/Q4 2010.
 Hardware available at launch included the main PlayStation Move motion controller and an optional PlayStation Move sub-controller.

-Although PlayStation Move is implemented on the existing PlayStation 3 console, Sony states that it is treating Move's debut as its own major "platform launch", planning an aggressive marketing campaign to support it.
-In addition to selling the controllers individually, Sony also plans to provide several different bundle options for PlayStation Move hardware; including a starter kit with a PS Eye, a Move motion controller, and a demo/sampler disc, priced under US$100; a full console pack with a PS3 console, DualShock 3 gamepad, PS Eye, and Move motion controller; and bundles of a Move motion controller with select games.
+Although PlayStation Move is implemented on the existing PlayStation 3 console, Sony stated that it is treating Move's debut as its own major "platform launch", planning an aggressive marketing campaign to support it.
+In addition to selling the controllers individually, Sony also planned to provide several different bundle options for PlayStation Move hardware; including a starter kit with a PS Eye, a Move motion controller, and a demo/sampler disc, priced under US$100; a full console pack with a PS3 console, DualShock 3 gamepad, PS Eye, and Move motion controller; and bundles of a Move motion controller with select games.
+The PlayStation Move was compatible with the PS4, although in a limited number of games, and then repurposed as motion controllers for the PlayStation VR.